estebancb03/Piano-Emulator/README.md

 ## User manual

 To run the emulator, simply install the extensions for Java development in Visual Studio Code and press the run button or just open the project in any Java IDE.
-An executable .jar file is also provided to be able to run the app more quickly (```Piano-Emulator1.0.jar```).
+An executable .jar file is also provided to be able to run the app more quickly (```Piano-Emulator1.1.jar```).
 The app has four buttons to manipulate the basic functions:
 * Step: Show the next 88 notes.
-* Play: Show the notes continuously and reproduces the song.
+* Play: Show the notes continuously.
-* Pause: Pause reading and show notes and pauses the song.
+* Pause: Pause reading and show notes.
-* Reset: Return the app to its initial state and stops the song.
+* Reset: Return the app to its initial state.

 Currently only plays Rimsky Korsakov - Flight of the bumblebee (arr.
 Rachmaninoff, 439 Hz).